Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-network-interface.md

 * Click **Save**.

-## Delete a Network Interface
+#### Delete a Network Interface
 On the Network Interfaces page, select the interface and click **Delete**.

-## CloudSimple Documentation
+#### CloudSimple Documentation

-You can access CloudSimple Documentation by clicking here: [CloudSimple Documentation Site](https://docs.cloudsimple.com) (This will open the link in a new browser tab).
+You can access Azure VMware Solution by CloudSimple Documentation by clicking here: [CloudSimple Documentation Site](https://docs.microsoft.com/azure/vmware-cloudsimple/) (This will open the link in a new browser tab).

-## Contact CloudSimple Support
+#### Contact CloudSimple Support

-You can create a support request by clicking here: [CloudSimple Support Portal](https://support.cloudsimple.com) (This will open the link in a new browser tab).
+You can create a support request by clicking here: [New support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest) (This will open the link in a new browser tab).